hedronvision/bazel-compile-commands-extractor/README.md

 For now, we'd suggest continuing on to set up `clangd` (below).
 Thereafter, if you your project proves to be large enough that it stretches the capacity of `clangd` and/or this tool to index quickly, take a look at the docs at the top of [`refresh_compile_commands.bzl`](./refresh_compile_commands.bzl) for instructions on how to tune those flags and others.

-### If you're using Gazelle:
+### If you're using Gazelle v0.29 or older:

-Please add `# gazelle:exclude external` to the BUILD file in your workspace root--just until https://github.com/bazelbuild/bazel-gazelle/pull/1384 is resolved.
-They have an issue we fixed for them; follow (and 👍) [that PR](https://github.com/bazelbuild/bazel-gazelle/pull/1384), so you know when you can remove this workaround.
+Please upgrade or add `# gazelle:exclude external` to the BUILD file in your workspace root.
+Gazelle had some problematic symlink handling in those versions that we fixed for them with a PR.
+(Conversely, if, at the time you're reading this, Gazelle v0.29 (January 2023) is so old that few would be using it, please file a quick PR to remove this section.)

 ## Editor Setup — for autocomplete based on `compile_commands.json`